-The BMW S58 is the newest twin-turbo inline-6 engine powering cars such as the newest G80 M3 and G82 M4.
-In the short time it has been out it has already demonstrated to be an incredibly capable powerplant with tons of tuning potential.
+The S58 is the newest BMW twin-turbo inline-6 engine powering M cars such as the G80 M3 and it has already shown to be an incredibly capable powerplant.
+In comparison, the S63 debuted over a decade ago, and BMW has improved it significantly since then.

-Lets compare the S58 and the S63 in terms of horsepower, torque, power delivery, tuning potential, exhaust sound, and reliability.
+So, how do these two engines compare against each other?
+In this piece, we will examine the S58 vs. the S63 engines in terms of their horsepower, torque, power delivery, tuning potential, exhaust sound, and reliability.

 S58 (S58B30T0) | S63 (S63B44T3) | |